ChaoticHackingNetwork/hArch/README.md

 # Harch {Hackers Arch} - A simplistic Arch Linux box with a selection of powerful hacking tools, a lightweight hacker OS!!!

 Harch is intended for Security Researchers, preferably those who want to get into Penetration Testing/Ethical Hacking but have an old or slow system...
 The tools(Downloaded during install or after, your choice) are many of the basic but widely used tools out there!
-The lightweight Arch design speeds up install time as well not having unneeded applications taking up precious resources! **Works great with HypverV or Virtualbox too**
+The lightweight Arch design is idea for this as alot of the bloatware of unneeded applications is not taking up precious resources!

+**Works great with HypverV or Virtualbox too**

 Default Features: